quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

 `--index` ID of the target index.
 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 `--grace-period` Threshold period after which stale staged splits are garbage collected.
+(Default: 1h)
 `--dry-run` Executes the command in dry run mode and only displays the list of splits candidate for garbage collection.
 ### index delete

+Delete an index.
 `quickwit index delete [args]`

 *Synopsis*